EmmaBergner/arrival/README.md

 # Arrival Stockholm

-The Arrive Stockholm website is a page for visitors visiting Stockholm and looking for a personal guide.
-The guide (business) offers three different well known destinations, chosen by own knowledge and experience.
+The [Arrive Stockholm website ](https://emmabergner.github.io/arrival/) is a page for visitors visiting Stockholm and looking for a personal guide.
+The service offers three different well known destinations.

-On this website users will be able to find more information about the different tours that are being offered by Arrive Stockholm in order to submit an interest form.
-Information about the tours, dates, pricing, inspirational photos, contact information together with an interest form.
+On this website users will be able to find more information about the different tours that are being offered by Arrive Stockholm and to sign up.
+The service offers information about the tours, dates, pricing, inspirational photos and a contact form.

 ![Displays](assets/readme/ami.png)